Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Adverse Effects||Associated ARVs||Onset/Clinical Manifestations||Estimated Frequency||Risk Factors||Prevention/Monitoring||Management|

-Polymorphisms in CYP2B6 and multiple HLA loci may confer an increased risk of rash in patients who are taking NVP.
+Polymorphisms in CYP2B6 and multiple HLA loci are associated with an increased risk of rash in patients who are taking NVP.

 ||Mild-to-Moderate Maculopapular Rash Without Systemic or Mucosal Involvement: